julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 In older contexts, it sat in the same category as mullein, something used when breath itself was compromised.

-Today, it stands as a warning.
-Not everything carried forward should be repeated.

 ---

 ### Damiana (Turnera diffusa)